Superdanby/Blog/content/Setup a Multi-Node Local Openshift Cluster.md

 | Container Orchestration Platforms | centralized management system, scalable, easy image deployment, application auto recovery | needs more effort to setup | Kubernetes, Openshift, Docker Swarm |
 | Container | easy to setup | inappropriate for large-scale deployment, no management system | Docker, Docker Compose |

+# From Kubernetes(K8s) to Openshift

+Knowing the benefits of K8s, I started to study how it works.
+Frankly, I think it's fairly hard to understand the whole architecture and concepts of K8s for a newbie who has no prior experience in container orchestration frameworks.
+After poking around the official documents and watching some videos on Youtube, I managed to get a grip of K8s' high-level concept.

+The next step would be installing a K8s cluster.
+Looking at the [setup page](https://kubernetes.io/docs/setup/#hosted-solutions), there are dozens of solutions to choose.
+Since we have 21 local machines, [Kubeadm-dind and Kubernetes IN Docker](https://kubernetes.io/docs/setup/pick-right-solution/#community-supported-tools) seems to be what I'm looking for.
+But then, I realized that we were using Fedora as our underlying operating system.
+And the classic SELinux issue popped up.
+As expected, the original [`Kubeadm` hadn't support SELinux](https://github.com/kubernetes/kubeadm/issues/279) yet.
+Googling for a bit, Openshift, a distribution of Kubernetes, is designed for the RHEL family and also backed by Red Hat.
+Finding this fact made me so happy, for Openshift ought to support Fedora better than the original K8s.
+In fact, Openshift requires SELinux to be enabled on the machines!

+Openshift has an open source counterpart called Openshift Origin or OKD, the Origin Community Distribution of Kubernetes.
+I used the open source version.

 | Container Orchestration Platform | Kubernetes | Openshift[^1] | Docker Swarm |
 | -------------------------------- | ---------- | ------------- | ------------ |
 | **Architecture** | Complex but powerful | Complex but powerful | Simple |